LUCIT-Systems-and-Development/lucit-licensing-python/dev/sphinx/source/readme.md

 If you run into errors during the installation take a look [here](https://github.com/LUCIT-Systems-and-Development/lucit-licensing-python/wiki/Installation).

 ### A Cython binary, PyPy or source code based CPython wheel of the latest version with `pip` from [PyPI](https://pypi.org/project/lucit-licensing-python/)
+We are pleased to announce that our [Cython](https://cython.org/) and [PyPy](https://www.pypy.org/) Wheels are now available on [PyPI](https://pypi.org/).
+These wheels offer significant advantages for Python developers:

+- ***Performance Boost with Cython Wheels:***
+  Cython is a programming language that supplements Python with static typing and C-level performance.
+By compiling Python code into C, Cython Wheels can significantly enhance the execution speed of Python code, especially in computationally intensive tasks.
+This means faster runtimes and more efficient processing for users of our package.
+- ***PyPy Wheels for Enhanced Efficiency:***
+  PyPy is an alternative Python interpreter known for its speed and efficiency.
+It uses Just-In-Time (JIT) compilation, which can dramatically improve the performance of Python code.
+Our PyPy Wheels are tailored for compatibility with PyPy, allowing users to leverage this speed advantage seamlessly.

+Both Cython and PyPy Wheels on PyPI make the installation process simpler and more straightforward.
+They ensure that you get the optimized version of our package with minimal setup, allowing you to focus on development rather than configuration.

+#### Installation
+`pip install lucit-licensing-python`

+#### Update
 `pip install lucit-licensing-python --upgrade`

 ### A Conda Package of the latest version with `conda` from [Anaconda](https://anaconda.org/lucit)
+The `lucit-licensing-python` package is available through our [custom Anaconda channel](https://anaconda.org/lucit) named `lucit`.
+For optimal compatibility and performance, it is recommended to source the necessary dependencies from the [`conda-forge` channel](https://anaconda.org/conda-forge).
+We have already preconfigured these settings in the environment.yml and meta.yaml files.
+This ensures that when you install our package, the dependencies are automatically fetched from the appropriate channels, streamlining your installation process and ensuring that you have the right versions of each dependency.

+#### Installation
 `conda install -c lucit lucit-licensing-python`

+#### Update
 `conda update -c lucit lucit-licensing-python`

 ### From source of the latest release with PIP from [GitHub](https://github.com/LUCIT-Systems-and-Development/lucit-licensing-python)